lngnmn2/planC/docs/readings.md

 [The Architecture Of Complexity (Herbert A. Simon, 1962)](https://faculty.sites.iastate.edu/tesfatsi/archive/tesfatsi/ArchitectureOfComplexity.HSimon1962.pdf)

-<a id="orgabb897b"></a>
+<a id="org999eb15"></a>

 # Discrete-time signal processing (Alan V. Oppenheim)

 The most dense books, but the fundamental concepts and proven techniques has to be extracted from them.
+The author is one of the pioneers in this field.

-This is the essence of learning &#x2013; to extract the right understanding from poorly written books.
+This, by the way, is the essence of learning &#x2013; to extract the right understanding from poorly or messy written books.

-<a id="org162fe12"></a>
+<a id="org1618968"></a>

 # Time series

-Very difficult to find a definitive, conscise well-written non-bullshit book.
+Very difficult to find a definitive, concise well-written non-bullshit book.

 My general heuristic is to look for something from the *MIT Press* first.

+<a id="orgafa37c0"></a>

+# Barbara Liskov (both CLU and Java books)

+&ldquo;Abstraction barriers&rdquo; via abstract data types (in CLU) and Abstract Interfaces (in Java) is the true essence of programming as a discipline of managing complexity.
+Period.

+She stated everything clear and concise, within just a few pages &#x2013; the art of writing which has been forever lost.

+Yes, just a few pages is all you need.